stravos97/tech501-kubernetes-guide/kubernetes-guide/docs/app3/minikube-tunnel-guide.md

 ## Conclusion

 Minikube tunnel is an essential tool for local Kubernetes development when working with LoadBalancer services.
 It bridges the gap between local development and cloud deployment by simulating cloud provider load balancer functionality.
+In our infrastructure, it enables the App3 echoserver to be accessible via Nginx at the `/hello` path.